-- Capacity of airspace of 353,1 million m (Existing and remaining); and - Ground footprint of 2 500 ha (Existing & Remaining ash dump & pollution control canals)
+- Capacity of airspace of 353,1 million m (Existing and remaining); and - Ground footprint of 2 500 ha (Existing & Remaining ash disposal facility & pollution control canals)

-Figure 10.1 below illustrates the ash disposal site layout as currently constructed (blue) and outlines the footprint of the proposed future extent of the facility (orange), which is also the Eskom land identified and purchased for ashing.
+Figure 10.1 below illustrates the ash disposal site layout as currently constructed/used (blue) and outlines the footprint of the Eskom's proposed future extent of the facility (orange), which is also the Eskom land identified and purchased for ashing.
+Eskom's proposed site will be investigated as one of the alternatives during the EIA phase, and will only hold in the event that it is indeed the recommended site.

-The power station also require the expansion / upgrade of their existing emergency ashing area called TT02 with a size increase from 1 $880m^2$ to 20 $785m^2$ (including foundation works, installation of steel reinforcement, pouring of concrete slab, channels, silt traps etc.).
+The power station also requires the expansion / upgrade of their existing emergency ashing area called TT02 with a size increase from 1 $880m^2$ to 20 $785m^2$ (including foundation works, installation of steel reinforcement, pouring of concrete slab, channels, silt traps etc.) (Figure 10.2).